AlephAlpha/factoriosrc/README.md

 This program is still work in progress.
 Many features are still missing.

 Now it has a simple text-based UI.
+A simple GUI is work in progress.
 A web UI will be added in the future.

 ## Usage